 It is important, however, to let your child know that if there are safety concerns, you will need to intervene (or tell the school, another parent, etc.).
-Otherwise, if she asks you to stay out of it, try to honor her wishes and stay out of it.
+Otherwise, if they ask you to stay out of it, try to honor their wishes and stay out of it.

 Getting your child to open up to and confide in you can be challenging.
-By being patient and creating a sense of presence, trust and acceptance, you are making it easier for your child to come to you when he is ready.
+By being patient and creating a sense of presence, trust and acceptance, you are making it easier for your child to come to you when they are ready.